HannesHornig/SemanticVersioning/README.md

 For Testing of Jenkins CI-Server in combination with Artefactory and some other build Tools

-Contains:
+Contains
- -Prefilled Jenkins
+ - Prefilled Jenkins
- -Prefilled Artefactory
+ - Prefilled Artefactory
- -Debian Container with some basi Tools
+ - Debian Container with some basi Tools
-  -vim
+  - vim
-  -git
+  - git
-  -maven
+  - maven

  ToDo
  - wrap together with docker compose